-A. Overview
+A.Overview

-The Plan generally pays Eligible Expenses for Covered Services.
+The Plan generally pays Eligible Expenses after member cost sharing for Covered Services.

 The Plan does not cover any Service not considered Medically Necessary and Appropriate.
-The fact that a Physician recommends or approves a Service does not mean that it is Medically Necessary and Appropriate under the Plan's guidelines.
+The fact that a Physician recommends or approves a Service does not mean that it is Medically Necessary and Appropriate under the Plan's guidelines, or third party administrators medical policy.

-You must get Pre-authorization from Medical Management & Policy (MM&P) to receive the maximum benefits under the Plan.
+You must get Preauthorization from Medical Management & Policy (MM&P) to receive the maximum benefits under the Plan.
 See "Medical Management & Policy" for more details.